Secure Online Ordering Guaranteed!

 About the Author

 Edwin H. Friedman was an ordained rabbi and practicing family therapist.
-His ground-breaking volume Generation to Generation, which exposed the connections between emotional process at home and at work in religious, educational, therapeutic, and business systems, has become a modern classic.
+His ground-breaking volume Generation to Generation, which exposed the connections between emotional processes at home and at work in religious, educational, therapeutic, and business systems, has become a modern classic.
 In great demand as a consultant and public speaker throughout the country, he lived in Washington DC.
 He died in 1996.

 Table of Contents